New footage sheds light on police response during Uvalde massacre

 According to Texas Department of Public Safety Director Steve McCraw, the commanding officer at the scene, school district Police Chief Pete Arredondo, treated the gunman as a “barricaded subject,” rather than an active shooter.
 The latter scenario typically calls for a highly aggressive response to prevent the further loss of life, as opposed to the slower and more cautious approach for a holed-up suspect.

-While McCraw has placed a large amount of blame on Arredondo for the failure to confront the shooter, the video footage shows a variety of police agencies responding to the incident, including the Uvalde Police Department, Uvalde County sheriff's department, Texas Department of Public Safety, Texas Rangers, US Border Patrol and US Marshals Service.
+While McCraw has placed a large amount of blame on Arredondo for the failure to confront the shooter, the video footage shows a variety of police agencies responding to the incident, including the Uvalde Police Department, Uvalde County Sheriff’s Department, Texas Department of Public Safety, Texas Rangers, US Border Patrol, and US Marshals Service.
 Until they ultimately breached the classroom one hour and 14 minutes into the rampage, no officers made a rescue attempt.

 The behavior of law enforcement during the May 24 massacre has stoked intense public criticism, including from the parents of slain children, some of whom could be seen in videos pleading with officers to be allowed to enter the school to save their little ones.